Bennotsi-MTG/Doomsday-Codex/articles/Ritual_one.md

 ### Scenario 3:

-We've just lost game 1 to RUG Delver and are in the process of sideboarding.
+We've just lost game one to RUG Delver and are in the process of sideboarding.
 The question of whether to bring in Xantid Swarm comes up.
 It is obviously powerful if it sticks around, but dies easily to Bolt.
 This can be a difficult matchup if the RUG player has a countermagic-loaded hand.
-After some discussion we decide to bring in Swarm, reasoning that Bolt is only 4 cards and their only good way to remove it.
-Our game 2 mull to 6 let us cast Swarm on turn one, with Ritual and a Wish already in hand, a good start.
+After some discussion we decide to bring in Swarm, reasoning that Bolt is only four cards and their only good way to remove it.
+Our game two mull to six let us cast Swarm on turn one, with Ritual and a Wish already in hand, a good start.
 However the Swarm immediately dies to Bolt, leaving us way behind on tempo and vulnerable to Wastelands since we had to use Tropical Island.
 It's possible that playing Swarm right away was incorrect, but since